 Avoid These Common Arbor Hole Sizing Mistakes

-4. Select the correct side when using reversible collar accessories to accommodate the 7/8-inch hole for ideal functionality.
+- Select the correct orientation when using reversible flanges to accommodate the 7/8-inch hole.

 How Different Disc Types Impact Cutting Performance

-When selecting an angle grinder disc, understanding how different types impact cutting performance is vital for achieving ideal results.
-The choice between a cut-off wheel and a grinding wheel can greatly affect your efficiency.
-Cut-off wheels are typically thinner, allowing for precise cuts on various materials, while grinding wheels are thicker, suitable for shaping and beveling.
+Understanding how different disc types work helps you achieve better results.
+The choice between a cut-off wheel and a grinding wheel affects your efficiency.
+Cut-off wheels are thin.
+They make precise cuts on various materials.
+Grinding wheels are thicker and work best for shaping or beveling.

-Moreover, the type of abrasive grain plays an important role; aluminum oxide offers versatility, whereas zirconia alumina provides durability for tougher jobs.
-Selecting the appropriate bond type, such as resinoid bonds, enhances cutting performance and guarantees longevity.
+The type of abrasive grain also matters.
+Aluminum oxide offers versatility.
+Zirconia alumina provides durability for tough jobs.
+Selecting the appropriate bond type improves performance and longevity.

 Best Practices for Maintaining Your Angle Grinder and Discs